-The chrome offline pages are stored in a local drive within the folder structure along with the .HTML file format which you can quickly open in chrome computer.
+The chrome offline pages are stored in a local drive within the folder structure along with the .HTML file format which you can quickly open on a chrome computer.
 And before that, you have to save the website offline to access it later.

 - Launch the Google Chrome browser on the computer.

-- Click on for more options and menu.
+- Click on for more options and a menu.